Leviosa 2019: The Great “Canon vs. Fandom” Debate

 The first question the panelists addressed was, “What is canon to you?”
-Together, they outlined a conception of canon that is similar to my own.
 To RurouniHime and Robyn Jordan, canon is comprised solely of the seven Harry Potter books.
 To Nancee Lee-Allen and Bayana Davis, canon can also include things that Rowling wrote outside of the seven books.
 Davis emphasized that it is important that extracanonical information does not contradict the original seven books.

 When asked what they thought of the extended canon, the panelists were less than enthusiastic.
 From that point on, we delved into the questions of why much of the fandom is reluctant to accept extended canon and why it is important that fandom is allowed to challenge and critique canon.

 We first discussed why Fantastic Beasts doesn’t feel satisfying to so many fans.
 One reason put forward was that the story itself, which tries to combine Newt’s adventures in Magizoology with Grindelwald’s campaign of terror and Dumbledore’s struggle to stop him, is trying to do too much, with the end result feeling incohesive.

 Another reason the panelists gave is that, as Davis beautifully said, “When you write what you know, that’s when it becomes most universal.”
 Now that Rowling is trying to expand the wizarding world onto new continents and into other cultures, the story she is trying to tell does not feel as genuine as Harry Potter feels.